mcfnord/rml/src/dishonest.md

 _Reportedly, Lindquist said Robnett had a "breakdown."_

 Now that's a lot to digest.
 If you disagree with him, there's something wrong with your head.
-His tax-payer funded attorney even [pulls these same moves for him](http://www.thenewstribune.com/news/local/crime/article173451496.html):

-*"We’ve had a series of politically motivated bar complaints filed by a single grievant."*

-I love this "politically motivated" smear.
-Let's explore it: Long before anyone had signed on to challenge Lindquist for the office, his attorney slung this idea that a bar complaint is politically motivated.
-If I think Lindquist is unqualified to touch tax funds or oversee anyone's career, you can bet I'm "politically motivated".
-I say literally that he shouldn't have a law license.
-I lay out precisely why, by explaining what he did to me, and concluding that he shouldn't have the power to do it to anyone.
-My *motive* is that he's unfit to be a *politician*.
-So... politically motivated?
-Yes, in the most honorable sense possible.

-It's a short list of people with the position and resources to take on Lindquist, because he has a pattern of using and abusing his authority to hurt careers.
-He literally formed a list of defense attorneys whose **clients** faced [tougher sentences](http://www.thenewstribune.com/news/local/crime/article29747605.html) because Lindquist didn't like the **attorney**.
+It's a short list of people with the position and resources to take on
+Lindquist, because he has a pattern of using and abusing his authority to hurt careers.
+He literally formed a list of defense attorneys whose **clients** faced
+[tougher
+sentences](http://www.thenewstribune.com/news/local/crime/article29747605.html)
+because Lindquist didn't like the
+**attorney**.

 Pierce County can do so much better.
 Save sleaze-slinging and seductive smears for tweets by President Trump.
-I'm sure going public with my story and complaint to the Bar Association will evoke the slings and arrows of this sleazeball guy in quotes that journalists dutifully report to the public.
+I'm sure going public with my story and complaint to the
+Bar Association will evoke the slings and arrows of this sleazeball guy in quotes that journalists dutifully report to the public.

 Having known many great leaders, I know this behavior is never a legitimate habit among them.

 # See In Conclusion